DEFRA/defra-ai-governance-tool-admin/product-requirements/product-prompts/backend-api-endpoints-prompt.md

 ```
 Given the attached data model, please create requirements for API endpoints that follow this example.
 Please also include examples of the objects that will be sent in to each endpoint for reference.
-Make sure you use the plurl version of the naming:
+Make sure you use the plural version of the naming:

 EXAMPLE:
 ## API Endpoints